 There’s no shortage of iPhone VPNs with decent iOS support, with many providers offering dedicated iOS apps - obviously a main consideration here.
 The app should be just as easy-to-use as on desktop, and yet provide enough options for more advanced users to be able to tweak things.

 Its iPhone VPN is very easy to set up and boasts a user-friendly interface that focuses on smart server selection via different filters.
-Users can connect with a single tap and use the VPN seamlessly, with an option to reconnect automatically should your mobile data or Wi-Fi connection unexpectedly drop.
-The main drawback is the lack of a kill-switch, so that might be an issue for some (especially, to be frank, those using their iPhone for slightly dubious means like torrenting) although it does include an auto-reconnect option which will try to re-establish the tunnel if your connection drops.
+Users can connect with a single tap and use the VPN seamlessly, plus it's simple to switch servers without manually closing the current connection first.

 There are some unusual extras too, like the ability to switch protocols.
 Its Privacy and Security Tools menu adds some useful features to help you check your connection, with options to display your current IP address and location, check for DNS and WebRTC leaks and generate secure passwords - so lots of functionality common to ExpressVPN's awesome desktop clients.